edgeryders/dynalist_companion/README.md

 ## 4. Usage

-### 4.1.
-For developers
+Our documentation for end users, including how to register and use the application, is available in [our Dynalist Manual](https://edgeryders.eu/t/7618) in section "4.
+Get notifications about new tasks".
+It is written specifically for our own installation, but you can easily adapt it to your case.

+## 5. Admin and developer documentation

+### 5.1.
+Starting in development mode

 When you finished the basic installation, you can already use the software for testing and development as follows:

-**Entering the virtual environment:** After each SSH login, you need to enter ("activate") the software's Python virtual environment.
+1. **Enter the virtual environment.** After each SSH login, you need to enter ("activate") the software's Python virtual environment.
 This way, all following Python related commands will use the Python, PIP and libraries of that environment.
 You can do this with an absolute path as follows:

        source /path/to/your/project/venv/bin/activate

-**Starting the web application:** Start the web application for testing and development purposes as follows, using its integrated web server:
+2. **Start the web application.** Start the web application for testing and development purposes as follows, using its integrated web server:

        python admin.py runserver

     This has to be done inside the Python virtual environment (see above).
 This way, `python` will automatically refer to the right Python version.

-You can now access the web application by visiting this URL in your browser: `http://127.0.0.1:8080` (if you configured it to use a different port in `config.py`, use that of course).
+3. **Access the application.** You can now access the web application by visiting this URL in your browser: `http://127.0.0.1:8080` (if you configured it to use a different port in `config.py`, use that of course).

+### 5.2.
+Starting in debug mode

-**Starting in debug mode:** Start the web application with its internal server, but also append the optional parameter `--debug`:
+Start the web application like for development mode, using its internal server, but also append the optional parameter `--debug`:

        python manage.py runserver --debug

+### 5.3.
+Sending notifications

+**Test-run for sending notifications:** You can *test* before which notifications would be sent, without sending any, by appending the `--dry-run` parameter to `admin.py notify`.
+So for example, following the first variant of the command from above:

+       source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify --dry-run

-**Sending notifications:** Run the notification script to get and process the Dynalist content and send notifications *once* with:
+**Sending notifications for real:** Run the notification script to get and process the Dynalist content and send notifications *once* with:

        source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify

-When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.
+**Sending notifications via cron:** When you also finished the installation steps for the production environment, the application will be publicly accessible on the Internet and send notifications regularly using `cron`.
 You can still also process and send notifications manually by executing the following command.
 The difference to the version above is that you execute it as user `username` that your webserver uses to execute the Dynalist Companion software, to not mess up the file access rights of files created by the command.

        sudo -H -u username bash -c "source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify"

-**Test-run for sending notifications:** You can *test* before which notifications would be sent, without sending any, by appending the `--dry-run` parameter to `admin.py notify`.
-So for example, following the first variant of the command from above:

-       source /path/to/your/project/venv/bin/activate && python /path/to/your/project/dynalist_companion/admin.py notify --dry-run

-### 4.2.
-For users

-Our documentation for end users, including how to register and use the application, is available in [our Dynalist Manual](https://edgeryders.eu/t/7618) in section "4.
-Get notifications about new tasks".
-It is written specifically for our own installation, but you can easily adapt it to your case.

-### 4.3.
-Command line tools
+### 5.3.
+Command line tool usage

-We have powerful integrated command line tool called `admin.py`.
+Dynalist Companion comes with a powerful integrated command line tool called `admin.py`.
+You can use this command line tool by executing:

+        $ python admin.py --help

-You can call command line tool by executing `$ python admin.py --help`.
+After providing executable permissions to `admin.py` via `python chmod +x admin.py`, you can call the command line tool simply as:

-To remove `python` from each typing, provide execute permission to `admin.py`.

-`$ python chmod +x admin.py`

-Now you can execute:

-`$ ./admin.py --help`
+        $ ./admin.py --help

-*`admin.py` use python virtual environment binary located on root directory of its location.*

-Examples:
+The tool will still use the Python virtual environment's Python binary.

+Documentation of the command line options (by example):

-Change username, email for alex, generate random password and mark as admin. (more details: `$ ./admin.py usermod --help`) `$ ./admin.py usermod --username alex --new-username john --email john@example.com --rand --admin 1`
+* Change username, email for alex, generate random password and mark as admin (more details under `./admin.py usermod --help`):

+        $ ./admin.py usermod --username alex --new-username john --email john@example.com --rand --admin 1

-Run local web server in host `0.0.0.1` and port `8080` with debugging mode. (more details: `$ ./admin.py runserver --help`)
+* Run the local web server on IP address `127.0.0.1` and port `8080` (also the defaults), in debugging mode (more details under `./admin.py runserver --help`):

-`$ admin.py runserver --host 0.0.0.1 --port 8181 --debug`  [defaults: --host 127.0.0.1 --port 8080]
+        $ admin.py runserver --host 0.0.0.1 --port 8181 --debug

-Update dynalist_companion:
+* Update the Dynalist Companion software:

-`$ admin.py update`
+        $ admin.py update

-Run notify extension: (more details: `$ ./admin.py notify --help`)
+* Create and send notifications: (more details under `./admin.py notify --help`):

-`$ admin.py notify`
+        $ admin.py notify

-Run backup extension:
+* Create a backup:

-`$ admin.py backup`
+        $ admin.py backup